 \emph{Step 3}:

 We consider a generic $\phi\in\nu$.
 By Lemma \ref{lm:che-era-remark}, for $t \in [s,T]$ it follows

 To prove that $[\A, \N]_\nu=0$ we check the corresponding conditions \textbf{H1} and \textbf{H2} of the Definition \ref{def:covariation}.
 By Lemma \ref{lm:L411} we know that $\N$ admits a global quadratic variation i.e. a $(H_1\otimes H_1)^*$-quadratic variation.
-By condition \textbf{H1} of the Definition \ref{def:covariation} related to $(H_1\otimes H_1)^*$-quadratic variation, for any sequence $(\epsilon_n)$ converging to zero, there is a subsequence $(\epsilon_{n_k})$ such that the sequence $T^{\epsilon_{n_k}}(\phi)$ is bounded for any $\phi$ in the $\mathcal{C}[s,T]$ metric a.s.
-Moreover the $P$-null set does not depend on $\Phi$.
-This in particular shows the condition \textbf{H1} of the $\nu$-covariation.
+By condition \textbf{H1} of the Definition \ref{def:covariation} related to $(H_1\otimes H_1)^*$-quadratic variation for the process $\N$ and the $\chi$-quadratic variation of $\A$, for any sequence $(\epsilon_n)$ converging to zero, there is a subsequence $(\epsilon_{n_k})$ such that the sequence $T^{\epsilon_{n_k}}(\phi)$ is bounded for any $\phi$ in the $\mathcal{C}[s,T]$ metric a.s. condition \textbf{H1} of the $\nu$-covariation.
 By Banach-Steinhaus for $F$-spaces (Theorem 17, Chapter II in \cite{DunfordSchwartz58}) it follows that $T^\epsilon (\phi)\xrightarrow{\epsilon\to 0} 0$ ucp for all $\phi \in \nu$ and so condition \textbf{H2} and the final result follows. \end{proof}

 \begin{Corollary} Assume that the hypotheses of Proposition \ref{pr:dirichlet-weak-dirichlet} are satisfied.
-If $\X$ is a $\chi$-Dirichlet process then we have the following. \begin{itemize} \item[(i)] $\X$ is a $\nu$-weak-Dirichlet process. \item[(ii)] $\X$ is a $\chi$-weak Dirichlet process. \item[(iii)] $\X$ is a $\chi$-finite-quadratic-variation process. \end{itemize} \end{Corollary} \begin{proof} (i) follows by Proposition \ref{pr:dirichlet-weak-dirichlet}. \\ As far as (ii) is concerned, let $\X = \M + \A$ be a $\chi$-Dirichlet process decomposition, where and $\M$ be a local martingale.
+If $\X$ is a $\chi$-Dirichlet process then we have the following. \begin{itemize} \item[(i)] $\X$ is a $\nu$-weak-Dirichlet process. \item[(ii)] $\X$ is a $\chi$-weak Dirichlet process. \item[(iii)] $\X$ is a $\chi$-finite-quadratic-variation process. \end{itemize} \end{Corollary} \begin{proof} (i) follows by Proposition \ref{pr:dirichlet-weak-dirichlet}. \\ As far as (ii) is concerned, let $\X = \M + \A$ be a $\chi$-Dirichlet process decomposition, where $\M$ is a local martingale.
 Setting $H_1 = H$, then $\chi$ is included in $\nu$, so Proposition \ref{pr:dirichlet-weak-dirichlet} implies that $\A$ is a $\chi$-orthogonal process and so (ii) follows. \\ We prove now (iii).
 By Lemma \ref{lm:L411} and Remark \ref{rm:RChiGlob} $\M$ admits a $\chi$-quadratic variation.
 By the bilinearity of the $\chi$-covariation, it is enough to show that $[\M,\A]_\chi = 0$.
 This follows from item (ii). \end{proof}